OpensourceICTSolutions/zabbix-5-old-version-1_8-theme/README.md

 Hello! here is what u want to do:

-1. download the files
+1. Download the two files: (filename1) and (table_head2.gif).
-2. add the 2 files to your zabbix server at /styles/
+2. On your Zabbix server CLI there should be a directory called /usr/share/zabbix/assets/styles/.
+Put the 2 files here.
-3. now go to Profile in User Settings and change your theme.
+3. Now, at the Zabbix GUI navigate to Profile under User settings and change the theme.
-4. Enjoy your theme!
+4. Enjoy your new theme!